zebrunner/carina/docs/automation/api.md

 For instance you need to build json which contains taskTypes array.
 Then template with placeholders will be following:
 It's easy to extend such structure.
 You just need to add items with similar placeholders increasing their index.

-2. Anther approach is based on using Freemarker loop.
+2. Another approach is based on using Freemarker loop.
 Here is the template example for the same JSON:
 ```
 <#if task_name_1?exists>
     <#assign task_names = [task_name_1]>